 c) Research proposal of up to ten (10) pages, single-spaced, with the following structure:

 Specific research question(s) to be addressed, review of the relevant strategic management literature, and expected contributions to the field of strategic management

 d) Applicant’s CV

 e) A recommendation letter from the applicant’s dissertation advisor in support of the proposal.
 This letter should be emailed by the dissertation advisor to firstname.lastname@example.org.
 It should include a statement of the applicant’s stage of completion in the dissertation work and doctoral program, verification that the research components for which funding is sought have yet to be undertaken and are anticipated to be part of the applicant’s dissertation, and a description of the difference the award would make to the quality or nature of the dissertation.

 Grant recipients will retain the copyrights to all materials prepared in connection with the funded project.
 However, it is expected that the SRF will be granted an irrevocable, royalty-free license in perpetuity to use such materials for non-commercial purposes furthering the mission of the SRF.
-The SRF requires that any publication of the resulting research in articles or other forms includes an acknowledgement that the research was funded in part by the SRF of the Strategic Management Society.
+The SRF requires that any publication of the resulting research in articles or other forms includes an acknowledgment that the research was funded in part by the SRF of the Strategic Management Society.

 Please send any questions about the Dissertation Research Program by email to email@example.com.